-Or maybe because it’s the start of the year and your New Years resolution was to lose weight.
+Or maybe it’s a few months into the year and your New Years resolution to lose weight isn’t tracking too well.
 I’ve been there.

 It doesn’t matter what time of year it is.
 There are things you can do all year round to get lean and stay lean.